Miriamfark/phase-2-project-travel-blog/README.md

 # Phase 2 Project: Travel Blog

-Track your travels and get inspired for your next trip!
+Track your bags and get inspired for your next trip!

 ## Project Purepose